 In addition to the indicators analyzed above, there are several other factors that can influence housing mobility and access to opportunity in a jurisdiction.
-Historic development patterns in Fresno have resulted in neighborhoods that are largely or exclusively made up of single-family homes and historic discrimination has influenced the city's racial and ethnic composition.
-Further, given current market trends, newer market rate neighborhoods may not be financially accessible to low-, moderate-, and some above-moderate income households without overpayment or overcrowding.
+For example, hHistoric development patterns in Fresno may have resulted in neighborhoods that are largely or exclusively made up of single-family homes and, or historic discrimination hasmay have influenced athe city's racial and ethnic composition.
+Further, given current market trends, newer market rate neighborhoods may not be financially accessible to lower-, moderate-, and some above-moderate income households without overpayment or overcrowding.
 Other factors may include the distribution of public and private investments, local regulatory or economic development plans, and historic policies.
 Those factors that are considered relevant vary between jurisdictions and are described at the local level below.